Last Updated: March 1, 2025

 Further Career

-Beyond "Webster," Lewis appeared in a handful of television specials throughout the 80s and into the 90s.
+Beyond "Webster," Lewis appeared in a handful of television specials throughout the '80s and into the '90s.
 They include "A Christmas Dream," "Lost in London," "Emmanuel Lewis: My Very Own Show," and "The New Adventures of Mother Goose."
-Later in the 90s, Lewis was in episodes of the sitcoms "In the House," "Family Matters," "Moesha," and "Malcolm & Eddie."
-In 2001, he appeared as a contestant on a television child stars edition of the game show "The Weakest Link"; he was voted off in the third round.
+Later in the '90s, Emmanuel was in episodes of the sitcoms "In the House," "Family Matters," "Moesha," and "Malcolm & Eddie."
+In 2001, he appeared as a contestant on a television child stars edition of the game show "The Weakest Link" and was voted off in the third round.
 This was followed by an appearance on the reality series "The Surreal Life" in 2003.
-Also that year, Lewis was one of over a dozen real former child stars to make a cameo appearance in the comedy film "Dickie Roberts: Former Child Star"; among the others were Leif Garrett, Corey Feldman, Danny Bonaduce, and Gary Coleman.
+Also that year, Lewis was one of over a dozen real former child stars to make a cameo appearance in the comedy film "Dickie Roberts: Former Child Star" alongside the others were Leif Garrett, Corey Feldman, Danny Bonaduce, and Gary Coleman.

 In 2005, Lewis was on the reality television series "My Super Sweet Sixteen" and the sitcom "One on One."
-Two years later, he did a cameo as himself in the Jamie Kennedy comedy film "Kickin' it Old Skool."
-Subsequent credits for Lewis include "The Surreal Life: Fame Games," "The Lil Flex Show," and "Between Two Ferns with Zach Galifianakis."
+Two years later, he had a cameo as himself in the Jamie Kennedy comedy film "Kickin' It Old Skool."
+Subsequent credits for Emmanuel include "The Surreal Life: Fame Games," "The Lil Flex Show," and "Between Two Ferns with Zach Galifianakis."

 Music Career

-Beyond his singing, Lewis appeared in the music video for "I Don't Give A F" by Lil Jon & The East Side Boyz.
+Beyond his singing, Emmanuel appeared in the music video for "I Don't Give A F" by Lil Jon & The East Side Boyz.

 Personal Life